Finnish drugmaker Orion Q1 profit beats forecast

-HELSINKI, April 27 (Reuters) - Finnish drug manufacturer Orion ORNBV.HE reported a smaller than expected fall in quarterly profit on Tuesday and repeated its forecast for weaker 2021 sales and profit as the pandemic boost to drug sales fades.
+HELSINKI, April 27 (Reuters) - Finnish drug manufacturer Orion ORNBV.HE reported a smaller than expected fall in quarterly profit on Tuesday as cost cuts cushioned the drop in sales as last year's pandemic uplift faded.

 Orion's January-March operating profit fell 11% from a year earlier to 75 million euros ($90 million), but beat the average analyst forecast of 64.9 million according to Refinitiv data.